threefoldfoundation/info_sdk/src/develop/3bot_development/3bot_identity_jsng.md

 # Identities

-## Creating/registering new identities using the sdk
+## Creating/registering new identities using the jsng shell

 ### When starting 3Bot for the first time